The last tattered remnants of the Cuban nuclear program.

 We set out with a plan.
-The Outlaw had constructed a map, a series of notes and co-ordinates shared between us in advance of the trip.
+B had constructed a map, a series of notes and co-ordinates shared between us in advance of the trip.
 We’d be crossing the Severn Bridge into Wales before picking up the trail of red pins, through the Brecons and on to a series of wonderfully weird destinations scattered about the mining regions of Snowdonia.

 As it turned out though, Wales had other plans for us… and soon enough we’d see our meticulous map reduced to proverbial ashes.

 The first red pin took us to Newport, just past the border.
 Here we had hoped to scale an old transporter bridge, an archaic structure that spanned the River Usk.
 Beneath its looming frame, a platform dangled from a winch for carrying freight from one bank to the other; above us, metal stairs led tantalisingly up toward the topmost deck.
-Weather allowing, the Outlaw had suggested we might even sleep up there, wrapped in bags on the upper platforms of the bridge.
+Weather allowing, B had suggested we might even sleep up there, wrapped in bags on the upper platforms of the bridge.

 We arrived in Newport after dark, ditching the car to approach the bridge down a quiet road past offices and warehouses.
 The structure’s support cables extended taut above us, against the night sky, like the mooring chains of some vast cruise ship.
 Past the first row of barriers we went, into the shadow of the looming skeleton; until we reached the foot of the staircase itself.

 For B and myself this all came as second nature – but R, despite having scaled frozen mountaintops, endured some of the harshest conditions on the planet, was out of his element when it came to slinking past Keep-Out signs and then shinning over spiky fences on an industrial estate in Newport.